perennialrobotics/content-ops-starter/content/pages/index.md

       text: ''
       color: text-dark
       type: TitleBlock
-    subtitle: Can't fine what you're looking for?
+    subtitle: Can't find what you're looking for?
 Reach us here!
     text: >
       Information you provide to us will be used to resolve your inquiry and for no other purposes.
 We will not sell or share the information you provide